Are you trying to figure out the Japan winter packing list?

 If you have been wondering what other items to include on the winter Japan packing list, earmuffs are one of them.

-Apart from being a cute fashion accessory, earmuffs help keep your ears warm and toasty during winter in Japan.
+Apart from being a cute fashion accessory for your Japan travel winter trip, earmuffs help keep your ears warm and toasty during this period.

 11. Gloves